abhi-node/finance-office/_docs/feature/overview.md

 ### Development Phases

-**Foundation Phase**: Establish the core UNO service architecture, implement basic document access and manipulation capabilities, and create the fundamental interface between LangGraph agents and LibreOffice's document model.
-This phase focuses on proving the technical viability of the integration approach.
+**✅ Foundation Phase (COMPLETED)**: Successfully established the core UNO service architecture, implemented complete sidebar UI integration, and created the fundamental interface foundation for LibreOffice AI integration.
+This phase proved the technical viability of the integration approach with a fully functional chat interface.

-**Core Agent Phase**: Develop the primary LangGraph agent capabilities, including context analysis, content generation, and basic writing assistance features.
-This phase implements the core AI functionality while ensuring it operates reliably within the LibreOffice environment.
+**🔄 Core Agent Phase (PENDING)**: Develop the primary LangGraph agent capabilities, including context analysis, content generation, and basic writing assistance features.
+This phase will implement the core AI functionality while ensuring it operates reliably within the LibreOffice environment through the established UI foundation.

-**Interface Phase**: Create the user interface components, including sidebar panels, dialog boxes, and menu integrations.
-This phase focuses on making the AI capabilities accessible and intuitive for users while maintaining consistency with LibreOffice's interface standards.
+**✅ Interface Phase (COMPLETED)**: Successfully created the user interface components, including sidebar panels and GTK UI layout.
+This phase made AI capabilities accessible and intuitive for users while maintaining full consistency with LibreOffice's interface standards.

-**Integration Phase**: Complete the integration with LibreOffice's existing features, including configuration systems, collaborative tools, and accessibility support.
-This phase ensures that the assistant works seamlessly with all aspects of the LibreOffice experience.
+**🔄 Integration Phase (PENDING)**: Complete the integration with LibreOffice's existing features, including configuration systems, collaborative tools, and accessibility support.
+This phase will ensure that the assistant works seamlessly with all aspects of the LibreOffice experience.

-**Enhancement Phase**: Add advanced features, performance optimizations, and additional agent capabilities based on user feedback and testing results.
-This phase expands the system's capabilities while maintaining stability and usability.
+**🔄 Enhancement Phase (PENDING)**: Add advanced features, performance optimizations, and additional agent capabilities based on user feedback and testing results.
+This phase will expand the system's capabilities while maintaining stability and usability.

 ### Success Metrics